louspringer/deep-writer/README.md

 ---

 ## CC-SDD (Strap Spec Driven Development)
-This repo expects the standard CC-SDD installation under `/kiro`.
-A thin wrapper is provided and will:
-- Prefer `/kiro/tools/cc-sdd/dist/cli.js`
-- Fallback to a sibling checkout at `../cc-sdd/tools/cc-sdd/dist/cli.js` (with a warning)
+This repo integrates CC-SDD using the sibling checkout (`../cc-sdd`) as the authoritative CLI source for terminal usage.
+In chat/IDE contexts the slash command is `/kiro/...` (not a filesystem path).

 Usage:
 ```bash